MichaeltheCoder7/Supernova/README.md

 1. On the task bar, add the engine via Engines -> Install New Engine.
 2. Find and select the correct executable.
 3. Select UCI as the type of the engine.
-(Arena might mark it as auto-detect so you can change it to UCI via Engines -> Manage -> Details -> select Supernova -> General -> choose UCI as type -> Apply.)
+(Arena might mark it as auto-detect so you can change it to UCI later via Engines -> Manage -> Details -> select Supernova -> General -> choose UCI as type -> Apply.)
 4. Start the engine.

 Supernova does not have its own opening book so it's recommended to use the book provided by the GUI.
 Add the book by selecting Engines -> Manage -> Details -> select Supernova -> Books -> choose "Use Arena main books with this engine" -> Apply.
 The link to download Arena is given below.